 Improve your master list continually by adding a “buy now price when you know you should be stocking up.

-16. Stockpile the non-perishable items that you will use for the next three months.
+Stockpile the non-perishable items that you will use for the next three months.
 When you see a great deal, consider buying three months’ worth of toothpaste, deodorant, pasta, etc. You can keep a running list of what you have in your stockpile on your master list.
-Note the price you paid on your master list so you can refer back to it.
+Note the price you paid on your master list so you can refer to it.

 Ways to Save on Groceries: Use Your Coupons Wisely